department-of-veterans-affairs/va.gov-team/products/va-mobile-app/operations/MobileAppSoS-RunningAgenda.md

     * Thanks Ryan for confirming we can use the Perigean link; Danielle will be included in content approval- [Slack thread](https://dsva.slack.com/archives/C018V2JCWRJ/p1686256275924369)
     * Dependency - We will need Kevin Hoffman / Danielle Thierry approval before implementing as they are not currently looking to increase their recruitment database size (see Slack thread for more details)
     * Proceeding with Step 2 focusing on UX design and business logic per Po's approval last demo
+ * Secure Messaging - Realignment with Web (Adam)
+    * Identified threading work needs to carry over 5654 ; Worked with Binny and will be picking this up
  * Secure Messaging - Migrate to Re-Engineered Patient APIs (Adam)
     * Meeting scheduled for Friday with MHV SM team including Mobile's Binny, Jayson and myself
     * Will have more of an update post meeting
     * Open items: still awaiting ICD and updated schedule from MHV SM
- * Secure Messaging - Realignment with Web (Adam)
-    * Some work carried over from Sprint 72 to Sprint 73
-    * The last release with improvements for this project will be in 7/4

 5/31/23